-The purpose of the site is to explore various trains of thought on a whole host of musical issues.
+The purpose of the site is to explore various trains of thought on a host of (mostly) musical issues.
 Consider the material to be constantly evolving and not a final draft.
-All attitudes and opinions expressed are the sole responsibility of Michael Teager, and do not reflect those of any associated business or institution.
+All attitudes and opinions expressed are the sole responsibility of Michael Teager and do not reflect those of any associated business or institution.

 Any copyrighted material that may appear is intended as “fair use” as defined in the US Copyright Code for purposes of study and review, not profit, and will be immediately removed upon the request of the copyright owner.